-At the end of the experiment, the results are displayed and a graph is plotted, as we can see in the Figures 241 and 242.
+At the end of the experiment, the results are displayed and a graph is plotted, as we can see in the Figures 240 and 241.
+If you want to run another experiment in the same model, using the button "New Experiment" in 241 is an easier way to do this.
+You will return to the window "Options for Experiment" (Figure 239).